 A Christian Perspective

-A specific understanding of evil shapes their worldview, aligns their ethical compass, and provides profound insights into the human condition.
-Fundamentally, the Christian understanding of evil points to the need for redemption and reconciliation with God, which Christians find in the saving work of Jesus Christ, who they believe conquered evil on behalf of humanity in an unprecedented and eternally significant way.
+How one understands evil shapes one’s worldview, aligns one’s ethical compass, and provides profound insights into the human condition.
+For the Christian, evil points to the need for redemption and reconciliation with God, which we find through Jesus Christ.
+Christians believe Jesus conquered evil on behalf of humanity once and for all in an eternally significant way.

 The Redemptive Example of Christ